 The Wildcats had the dominate offense, 256 total yards to Mahar’s 103, as the Senators never found the end zone.
 The closest they came was a second half drive that stalled on the Lee 30-yard line.

-Meanwhile, Lee scored on three of its first five possessions, with an opening first quarter drive that went 57 yards in less than
+Meanwhile, Lee scored on three of its first five possessions, with an opening first quarter drive that went 57 yards in less than two minutes, capped by Hurley’s 5-yard scamper into the end zone.

 The Wildcats began the second quarter by capitalizing on one of three first-half turnovers by Mahar.
 Lee recovered a fumble at the Senators’ 25-yard line, thanks to a solid hit by Hurley on Mahar’s Tristen Merchant who coughed up the ball after catching a screen pass from quarterback Logan Barrett.